 The sympathetic identification of a person with her or his clothing is surely as old as clothing itself; in mall-less regions the identification remains particularly vivid.
 The effect on us, at the desensitizing distance of excess, remains strangely affecting.

-The immigrant experience is also sufficiently foreign to our own to be promising as subject matter.
+The immigrant experience is sosufficiently foreign to our own that it makes for a promising subject.
 Poems such as "My Accent" and "An Immigrant Poem" introduce us, with uncommon success, to that world where everything is out of place.
 Yet there is a final category of poems in Immigrant Blues, those written (some even in English) by a surprisingly acculturated ex-Bosnian.
 These poems are neither about war nor the immigrant experience, and tend to have less to distinguish them from the vast number of poems written out of recognizable landscapes.
-They are predictably the least effective poems in the volume, and may imply the challenge Goran Simic faces in the work that lies ahead.
+They are predictably the least effective poems in the volume and their failures may imply the challenge Goran Simic faces in the work that lies ahead.

 Rain Taxi Online Edition, Spring 2004 | © Rain Taxi, Inc. 2004